Save on Family Finder, Y-DNA, mtDNA & bundles during our DNA Day Sale! Now through April 30.

 3. Lineage: R1b-M269>U106 (North America)

-Lineage 3 goes back to German immigrants in North America.
-Johann Jacob Völkner, Johann Heinrich Völkner and Adam Völkner (not on the passenger list because under 16 years old) arrived in Philadelphia on 16 September 1751 and settled later in Virginia.
-It is possible that they were brothers or that Johann Jacob was the father of Johann Heinrich and Adam.
-No connection to any of the other Völkner lineages has been established until now.
+Lineage 3 — the "American" lineage — goes back to the German immigrant Johann Jacob Völkner and his sons Henry and Adam.
+They arrived in Philadelphia on September 16, 1751 and settled later in Virginia.
+A genetic match between descendants of Henry and Adam has proven that the haplogroup of this lineage is U106.
 U106 is the most common subclade of haplogroup R1b in the Germanic language area.
-DNA tests revealed that the line of Johann Heinrich's grandson William resulted from a non-paternity event and that the biological father was a Leeper.
+DNA tests also revealed that the lineage of Henry's grandson William resulted from a non-paternity event and that the biological father was a member of the Leeper family.
+Another non-paternity event was identified for some members of the Wooten family.

 Links: